BRAVO68WEB/mike/README.md

 2. Install rethinkdb by following instructions at https://rethinkdb.com/docs/install/ubuntu/
 3. Open a terminal in the `rethinkdb` directory created earlier, and execute `rethinkdb`
 5. Open http://127.0.0.1:8080/#tables in your favourite web browser.
-6. Inside, the `test` database, click `+ Add Table` to add 2 new tables: `guilds` and `users`.
+6. Inside, the `test` database (or one specified in the configuration), click `+ Add Table` to add 2 new tables: `guilds` and `users`.
-7. Terminate rethinkdb, or keep it running for starting mike later.
+7. Terminate rethinkdb, or keep it running for starting Mike later.

 ##### 3. Setting up Lavalink: